• Menu

 A lovely example of decorating with neutrals in the living room

 A new year has arrived at your doorstep, and you’re looking to make changes to your home.
 Naturally, you look to your living room as the key spot, since it is the welcoming space for all who visit your home.
-While the holiday season can take a toll on your wallet, it is possible to make some changes to your living room to ring in the New Year in style.
+A quick refresh doesn’t have to break the bank.
 Here are seven quick and affordable projects to make that happen.

 1. Flair Up With a Throw Rug or Two

 You can really influence the atmosphere of your living room literally from the ground up, by adding a new throw rug or two.
 Using a throw rug can enhance your living room by accentuating what décor is already present.
-The best part about it is, you can opt for different sizes and styles to your liking and they’re definitely affordable like this number from Etsy.
+A rug is another way to easily change the accent color of a neutral space.
+The best part about it is, you can opt for different sizes and styles to your liking.
+Shop affordable rugs from online retailers, big box stores, and even thrift shops.

 If you happen to have a crafty hand, doing a bit of upholstery can give a piece of furniture a little added flavor.
 You might not have the skills to take on something large like a sofa, but you can start small with an item like a bench or a stool.
 Thankfully, we’re also in the age of online tutorials so you can consult YouTube or other places to help you through the process.